PandukaBandara99/data-engineering/README.md

 ---
-🔥 **Above 1 & 2 Will cover the below**
+🔥 **1 & 2 Will cover the below**
 ---
-& You can find the complete note about 500 Pages as a pdf.😁❤️
+& You can find the complete note about 500 Pages as a pdf.😁 & I have included some of *.ipynb s also.But better to follow the bootcamp.😁

 ### 🔹 **SQL & Databases (MySQL + SQLite)**